ICMOL/MS-Picker/README.md

 # Introduction
 MS-Picker is a software tool designed to detect peaks in metabolomics datasets obtained from the LC-MS/MS platform.
 It performs noise reduction, de-isotoping, and extracted ion chromatogram (XIC) construction, following the algorithms detailed in [1].
-The tool outputs the m/z, retention time, charge states, and intensities of the identified peaks.
+The tool outputs the m/z, retention time, charge states, and intensities of the detected features.

 # System Requirement
 * [Java SE Runtime Environment 15(or above)](https://www.oracle.com/java/technologies/javase/jdk15-archive-downloads.html)